al2m4n/itinerary-sorting-api/README.md

 - **Dual Processing Modes**:
   - **Synchronous Mode**: Immediate sorting with results returned directly.
   - **Asynchronous Mode**: Schedule sorting in the background and retrieve results via a task URL.
+- **In-Memory Sorting** uses Pandas DataFrame and Numpy for efficient sorting (fast but resource intensive! can be also replaced with sorted or any other methods)

 ## Requirements